Maximilian Riedel

 Stories from the Riedel Legacy

 Between sips, Maximilian shared stories of collaborations that extended far beyond the vineyard—including tequila producers eager to see how glassware could elevate agave spirits.
-The RIEDEL Tequila Glass, created in 2001 after two tasting workshops led by Georg Riedel with more than two dozen tequila producers, officials, and aficionados, was designed to showcase the spirit’s finest nuances.
+The Riedel Tequila Glass, created in 2001 after two tasting workshops led by Georg Josef Riedel with more than two dozen tequila producers, officials, and aficionados, was designed to showcase the spirit’s finest nuances.
 Recognized by the Consejo Regulador del Tequila as the Official Tequila Glass, its shape highlights the elegance of Reposados, Añejos, and Reservas de Casa Tequilas, honoring Mexico’s national drink in its purest form.

-RIEDEL’s collaborations with Champagne icons Krug and Dom Pérignon showcase its commitment to crafting glasses that honor a winemaker’s vision.
+Riedel’s collaborations with Champagne icons Krug and Dom Pérignon showcase its commitment to crafting glasses that honor a winemaker’s vision.
 For Krug, the design highlights depth, complexity, and fine effervescence, while the Dom Pérignon glass accentuates elegance, minerality, and layered intensity—transforming each sip into a truer expression of the Champagne.

 Why You Should Go